 6/18/92 - Mr. Rose said when you have to work with your mind, you're losing bits of energy.
 His mind works by taking impressions of a person, then thinking over them.

 6/26/92 - Mr. Rose said: You must have an iron will.
 You can't get to know him in order to facilitate rapport.
 You must know yourself thereby increasing your stature.
 People of similar stature have a natural rapport.
 You must dope out for yourself ways and means of speeding the process of obtaining spiritual knowledge.
-Getting off by yourself and reading is very important.
+Going off by yourself and reading is very important.

 6/27/92 - Mr. Rose said that thinking of nothing is slowly pulling away from all thoughts until none are left.
 This is not the same as his experience.
 He said Zen is a technique of harassing the mind, but one should harass their own mind.